mplewis/yavin/README.md

 This app is **not** production-ready and should never be deployed to a public system.
 It is not secure, does not store data securely, and will expose all of your indexed email to anyone who finds it. **Do not deploy this app.**

+See also the entire list of code TODOs by running `yarn todo`.

 - No authentication
 - No multi-user support
 - Emails are stored in plaintext at rest